 Four-bedded rooms are sometimes available, particularly in North America, and may be based on two queen beds or a king bed with additional sofa/put-up beds which may restrict space.
-Please refer to the brochure description for the type of beds provided – invoices will always show room and then bed type.
+Please refer to the room description for the type of beds provided – invoices will always show room and then bed type.

 Quad rooms are also sometimes available in our European destinations.
 Such rooms normally comprise a standard twin/double room with additional sofa/put-up beds being added for third and fourth occupants.
 This arrangement may restrict space.

 Under occupancy supplements: Unless under occupancy supplements are paid rooms will be allocated in accordance with the number occupying the room.
 Any room facility supplement will still apply.
-For example 2 people paying a supplement for a quad room with private bath and shower will receive a room with two (not four) beds.
+For example two people paying a supplement for a quad room with private bath and shower will receive a room with two (not four) beds.
 The supplement is payable for the private bath and shower.

 North America rooms: Rooms are costed on maximum occupancy and the cost of the room is the same regardless of the bed configuration.

-We do not have details of other guests in hotels or apartments and are unable to provide any information in this respect.
+Other guests: We do not have details of other guests in hotels or apartments and are unable to provide any information in this respect.
 Neither are we advised of any conference/convention bookings, schools or wedding groups.
 We are not privy to details of individuals booked in to chalets and Crystal run hotels and, in any event, would not be at liberty to divulge such information.
 We have no control over the behaviour of other guests and our reps will assist wherever possible if any other guest's behaviour is considered discourteous or anti social.